adelenelai/myblog/_posts/2023-09-03-reflections-software.md

 So in this post, I thought I'd share some things I wish I knew or would have done differently during my PhD.

-As a software dev, I code and think about code very differently now - R&D and Software Development are of course, two different beasts altogether.But especially since I still work on R&D projects in my free time, I occasionally feel the pull of old coding habits from my time in research.
+As a software dev, I code and think about code very differently now; R&D and Software Development are of course, two different beasts altogether.

+But especially since I still work on R&D projects in my free time, I occasionally feel the pull of old coding habits from my time in research.

 It's like being in [Two Places At Once](https://www.youtube.com/watch?v=I1MBgIchMxM), like Mandy Moore in *A Walk to Remember* (yes, that tearjerker from the 2000s - c'mon, I'm a 90's kid).